LumaPictures/cg-stubs/README.md

 ## Developing

-The easiest way to test stubs while you're devleoping them is to create an editable install.
-Simply create a `.pth` file in your site-packages directory:
+The easiest way to use the stubs while you're devleoping them is to create an editable install.
+Simply create a `.pth` file in the site-packages directory of the venv where your other deps live:

 ```
 echo "/path/to/cg-stubs/ocio/stubs/" > /path/to/venv/lib/python3.7/site-packages/ocio.pth